SRA-VJTI/eklavya.github.io/content/blogs/task0.md

 ## Output
 * The program must output the number of nodes it detected after reading the given .txt file

+*Note :- You should use only C language to solve this task*

 ## Example